 - As an emergency fund – Emergency funds are important to prepare you for sudden unexpected expenses.
 However, it would be more efficient to put your emergency fund in a traditional savings account.
 Only put your emergency fund in a TFSA if you have spare contribution room not being used for investments.

 - Holding cash for more than the short-term – As stated earlier, there is very little tax benefit from holding cash in a TFSA.
 Unless you have spare contribution room, you are foregoing the potential tax savings on capital gains and dividends resulting from investing.

 Where can I open a TFSA?

 Ready to take full advantage of the tax benefits of a TFSA and save thousands of dollars along the way?

-You can open a free TFSA account today at a low-cost online discount brokerage.
+You can open one today at a low-cost online discount brokerage.

 The best option for this is to open a self-directed Questrade TFSA.
 Along with having one of the cheapest trading fees in Canada, you can hold CAD and USD currencies, allowing you to trade both Canadian and U.S. stocks.